Living Trust Amendment

 Some states require that trust amendments be witnessed, notarized, or both, and the failure to meet these formalities can result in the amendment being challenged or deemed invalid during trust administration.

-Common Living Trust Amendment Mistakes to Avoid
+Common Trust Amendment Mistakes to Avoid

 Failing to follow the specific amendment procedure outlined in the original trust document, such as requiring notarization or trustee acknowledgment, which can render the amendment unenforceable.